pstaender/bucketnotes/README.md

     Value: !Ref S3User
 ```

+## Non-AWS providers

-You should also be able to use other S3 providers (not tested, but endpoint URL is exhangable in the login).
+You should also be able to use other S3-compatible-providers (not tested, but endpoint URL is exhangable in the login).

 Always ensure, that you have correct (permissive) CORE policies in your S3 bucket, otherwise the direct client-side S3 api calls from the browser will not work.

 ## Costs

-Depending on your S3 provider, file sizes and overall usage (reading + writing).
-But I guess it's very hard to come close to the 1 USD per month as single user.
+Depends on your S3 provider, file sizes and overall usage/traffic.
+But I guess it's very hard to come close to the 1 USD per month as a single user…

 ## Build